Take balsalazide capsules with a meal or after a snack.

-- Treatment with balsalazide may be long term in order to prevent your symptoms from flaring-up from time to time.
-Continue to take the capsules unless you are advised otherwise.
+- Treatment with balsalazide may be long-term in order to prevent your symptoms from flaring-up from time to time.
+Continue to take the capsules unless you are advised otherwise by your doctor.

 - If you have an allergic condition, such as asthma, you should let your doctor know straightaway if you find your allergic symptoms get worse.
 If this happens, your doctor may want to review your treatment or will arrange to see you more often to keep an eye on your progress.

 Along with their useful effects, most medicines can cause unwanted side-effects although not everyone experiences them.
 The table below contains some of the more common ones associated with balsalazide.
 You will find a full list in the manufacturer's information leaflet supplied with your medicine.
 The unwanted effects often improve as your body adjusts to the new medicine, but speak with your doctor or pharmacist if any of the following continue or become troublesome.